CS-433/ml-project-1-alloju/README.md

 ## Reproducibility

 To reproduce the results presented in the report, the user should run the following command in its terminal `python3 run.py`.
 This produces a csv file that contains our best prediction posted on AICrowd.
-To reproduce the rest of the results, the user should decoment the lines ... to ... and run the same command.
+To reproduce the rest of the results, the user should open `run.py` and decoment the lines ... to ... and run the same command.
 This reproduces the accuracy values for each implementation presented in the report.

 ## Implementations